It's not just athletes at risk for mild traumatic brain injuries (TBI), commonly called concussions.1 Concussions affect everyone.

 Learn the Symptoms of Concussion

-Many people don't realize that a concussion can be difficult to diagnose since there is no test that is 100 percent accurate in helping to detect TBI.
-Current methods for diagnosis, such as basic questions and answers during a doctor's exam, are fairly subjective.
+Many people don't realize that a concussion can be difficult to diagnose because, until now, there has been no test that could rapidly and objectively help to detect TBI.
+Some methods for diagnosis, such as basic questions and answers during a doctor's exam, are fairly subjective.
 CT scans can help, but the majority of mild TBIs show normal imaging even though an injury has occurred.
 Because of this, many concussions continue to go unnoticed and untreated.
-That's why Abbott is working to develop a quick and accurate blood test designed to detect specific proteins that are released in the blood when someone has a brain injury.
+That's why we’ve developed our i-STAT TBI Plasma test, a blood plasma test designed to detect specific proteins that are released in the blood when someone has a brain injury.

 It's important to recognize symptoms of concussion, such as:

-During Brain Injury Awareness Month, we encourage everyone to learn how to recognize concussion symptoms.
-The sooner people are diagnosed with concussion, the sooner they can rest and recover to prevent long-term effects of their injury and so they can resume their daily, healthy and active lives.
+We encourage everyone to learn how to recognize concussion symptoms and seek testing and, if needed, care.
+The sooner concussion is detected, the sooner you can rest and recover to prevent long-term effects and resume a healthy and active life.

 1 Traumatic Brain Injury in the United States: Fact Sheet.
 Website: http://www.cdc.gov/traumaticbraininjury/get_the_facts.html